A Closer Look at How Distracted Truckers Can Cause a TX Accident

 A major part of the Federal Motor Carrier Safety Administration's (FMCSA) mission is to reduce the number and severity of semi truck accidents.
-To this end, they often conduct studies to determine what the current trends in causes of trucking accidents are.
+To this end, they often conduct studies to determine what the current trends in causes of trucking crashes are.
 From this information they are able to make recommendations to safety officials and, hopefully, save the lives of thousands of motorists.

 Taking a Closer Look at Truck Driver Distraction

-One of the latest published studies centers on the role that trucker distraction plays in 18 wheeler accidents in Dallas, TX and across the country.
+One of the latest published studies centers on the role that trucker distraction plays in 18 wheeler crashes in Dallas, TX and across the country.
 To perform the study the FMCA placed sensors and video cameras in fleet trucks.
 203 truckers were part of the distracted driver study.
 The monitors continuously collected data over 3 million miles of travel.
 The study is the largest of its kind and offers invaluable insight into the impact of driver distraction.

 Highlights From the Study